MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### LogMaxSizeKilobytes

-Sets the size of the [firewall log](#logfilepath) in KB.
+Sets the maximum size of the [firewall log](#logfilepath) in kilobytes (KB).
 The file won't grow beyond this size; when the limit is reached, old log entries are deleted to make room for the newly created ones.

 ```yaml
 Type: Integer